Mr. Irrelevant: Getting picked last in the NFL Draft has its perks - NewsBreak

 At the end of his week, Mr. Irrelevant serves as the guest of honor for the Lowsman Banquet, described as “an evening gala that gives past and present sports stars and celebrities a chance to roast and toast the newest member of this exclusive club.”

 The publicity of the award even caused a rift between two teams in 1979.
 According to the Associated Press, the Los Angeles Rams, with the next-to-last pick, intentionally passed to let the Pittsburgh Steelers, holders of the final pick, go ahead of them.
-The Steelers also passed and both teams continued to refuse to make a pick.Is this ‘Carolina Panthers Lamborghini’ real?
+The Steelers also passed and both teams continued to refuse to make a pick.Sooners Honor Baker Mayfield, Wrap Up Spring Practice

-Eventually, then-Commissioner Pete Rozelle forced them to make a pick, with the Steelers winning.
-A rule was created, the Salata Rule, to prevent teams from passing to get Mr. Irrelevant.

 Last year’s Mr. Irrelevant, Grant Stuard, was drafted by the Tampa Bay Buccaneers.
 His week in Orange County included surfing lessons and a pub crawl, the LA Times reported .
 A fellow Buccaneer, placekicker Ryan Succop who was picked last in the 2009 draft, became the first Mr. Irrelevant to play in and win a Super Bowl in 2021.